IJNAkashiAR/cs213bot/README.md

 ## Installation

-Clone the repo to your computer, and ensure your Discord Bot [Token](https://discord.com/developers/docs/intro) is set as a environmental variable named `CS213BOT_KEY`.
+Read the [installation guide](instructions/INSTRUCTIONS.md) Clone the repo to your computer, and ensure your Discord Bot [Token](https://discord.com/developers/docs/intro) is set as a environmental variable named `CS213BOT_KEY`.

 ## Dependencies